canarieids/Zeek-Ubuntu-22.04/README.md

 ## 8.2.
 SYSLOG-NG

-As an alternative option, Syslog-NG can be used instead of RSYSLOG.
+As an **alternative option**, Syslog-NG can be used instead of RSYSLOG.

 1. (Root) Install syslog-NG